Covering groups of minimal exponent: Elliptic covers and topology

+On the other hand, since $f_1\cdots f_{d+1}\in R$, then $\pi:F\to G$ factors through $\pi':F\to \Delta$, providing an elliptic presentation of $G$.
+Moreover, if $E=F/[R,F]$ and $D=\Delta/[S,\Delta]$, by identifying $D$ with $F/[R,F]T$, we obtain an extension $1\to Z\to E\to D\to 1$ with cyclic kernel $Z=\gen{[R,F]f_1\cdots f_{d+1}}$.
+On the other hand, every elliptic presentation can be obtained in this way, by Theorem \ref{Satz:Hopf properties of the covers} we have the following result. \begin{corollary} Every elliptic central extension of a finite group is finite, and every elliptic central extension of a $p$-group is a $p$-group. \end{corollary}

-It is natural to ask whether a smooth central extension is a cover, but in general the answer is negative essentially because $H_2\Delta$ is non necessarily trivial, thus, for a smooth presentation, in the five terms exact sequence \eqref{equation:LHS short exact sequence} $H_2\Delta\to H_2G\to (H_1S)_G\to H_1\Delta\to H_1G\to 0$ the first term does not vanish.
-One can describe $H_2\Delta$ precisely, and the homology of more general Fuchsian and generalized triangle groups as well \cite{EllisWilliams,Patterson}.
-Here we just say that in most situations $H_2\Delta=\Z$ and, indeed, the general fact that $H_2\Delta$ is cyclic follows easily by the Hopf formula and the presentation \eqref{eq:presenting Delta}.
-Noteworthy, for any finite group, a smooth presentation producing a smooth cover always exists. \begin{theorem} Any finite group admits a smooth cover. \end{theorem} \begin{proof} Choose a locally unitary presentation as in \eqref{eq:generic locally unitary presentation}, we consider the presentation, which is also locally unitary, obtained by cloning the generators
+It is natural to ask whether an elliptic central extension is a cover.
+In general the answer is negative, as we mentioned in the introduction, since $H_2\Delta$ is not necessarily trivial (to see that it is cyclic, follows immediately by the Hopf formula for \eqref{eq:presenting Delta}).
+Still, an elliptic presentation affording a cover always exists. \begin{theorem} Every non--trivial finite group admits an elliptic cover. \end{theorem} \begin{proof} Choose a hyperiodic presentation $1\to R\to F\to G\to 1$ by $F=\ast_{i=1}^d\gen{f_i}$, where $\pi(f_i)=g_i\neq 1$ for all $i$.
+We consider the presentation, which is also hyperiodic, obtained by cloning the generators